-Rivers are roads that move, and which carry us whither we desire to go.
+Rivers are roads that move and which carry us whither we wish to go.

-There is nothing quite like river travel especially on a small boat chugging up some backwater in Asia.
+There is nothing quite like being on a boat especially a small boat chugging up some backwater in Asia.
 So off I went with three other adventurers (fellow travellers I met in Mrauk U) to visit the tattooed ladies of some Chin villages in northwestern Myanmar.

 The tribal nature of much of Asia is truly revealed in northern Myanmar where the modern political division of the land into states parallels the cultural reality.
 The Chin state contains half a million Chin people, said to be of Mongolian origin.
 It is a mountainous state with little infrastructure as the ‘roads’ around Mrauk U so vividly demonstrate.
 Much of the travel is by boats on the river.
 It is also economically poor although rich in tradition and culture.
 It is a place that most tourists do not venture and many villages are isolated.

 We endured a bone-rattling, tuk-tuk ride of about half an hour from Mrauk U to reach the Lemro (also spelled Lay Myo) River.
 The pastoral scenery was stunning in the blinding, early morning sunlight.
 We bounced over rocky roads passing fields, bright yellow and ready for harvesting.
 In the distance, mountains rose in serried ranks, blue and hazy in the early morning mist and the smoke from cooking fires.